GaurabKundu1/Winning-Space-Race-With-Data-Science/README.md

 ## Flight Number vs. Orbit Type

+Show a scatter point of Flight number vs. Orbit type

 ![Screenshot (189)](https://user-images.githubusercontent.com/86102231/147828246-c2db80ad-bb4d-4a29-9b76-4ec873bbc27e.png)

+Orbit type LEO, ISS, PO, and GTO have more data spread on flight number range 0 to 60 .

 ## Payload vs. Orbit Type

+Show a scatter point of payload vs. orbit type

 ![Screenshot (189)](https://user-images.githubusercontent.com/86102231/147828392-82371725-d023-47a2-86a8-54f2a95d1f99.png)

+Orbit type VLEO that has high success rate also has heavy payload.

+There is a possibility that the heavier the payload, the higher the probability of success.

 ## Launch Success Yearly Trend

+Show a line chart of yearly average success rate

 ![Screenshot (189)](https://user-images.githubusercontent.com/86102231/147828424-7d048f28-dc00-4a83-8d66-cd910a1dfe44.png)

+2019 is the year that has the highest success rate.

+2010, 2012, and 2014 are the year that have lowest success rate.

 ## All Launch Site Names

+N ames of the unique launch sites

 ![Screenshot (189)](https://user-images.githubusercontent.com/86102231/147828488-a2a97304-f1a2-497f-b1e0-15eb63da4442.png)

+There is 4 unique launch site.

+That’s mean there is 4 kind of launch site too.

 ## Launch Site Names Begin with 'CCA'

+5 records where launch sites with 'CCA'

 ![Screenshot (189)](https://user-images.githubusercontent.com/86102231/147828523-6ed380cc-bc9b-4bf3-b4c5-71756a9c59b7.png)

+There is 5 launch site begin with CCA which mission outcome all success.

+There is 4 launch site that sponsored by NASA.

 ## Total Payload Mass

+Calculate the total payload carried by boosters from NASA

 ![Screenshot (189)](https://user-images.githubusercontent.com/86102231/147828560-860af98b-a3f0-4869-9f8b-4241f21fec88.png)

+The total payload carried by booster from NASA is 45.596 kg.

 ## Average Payload Mass by F9 v1.1

+Calculate the average payload mass carried by booster version F9 v1.1

 ![Screenshot (189)](https://user-images.githubusercontent.com/86102231/147828627-f9e7b159-bfa9-4e6f-a274-47ffe3e5ef33.png)

+The average payload mass shown is 2.928 kg for 90 payload mass withtotal payload is 45.596 kg.

 ## First Successful Ground Landing Date

+Find the dates of the first successful landing outcome on ground pad

 ![Screenshot (189)](https://user-images.githubusercontent.com/86102231/147828696-d3341d15-a7c6-4898-b78a-36e02fa53b80.png)

+T he first successful landing outcome on ground ad at 2015 12 22 .

 ## Successful Drone Ship Landing with Payload between 4000 and 6000

+List the names of boosters which have successfully landed on drone ship and had payload mass greater than 4000 but less than 6000

 ![Screenshot (189)](https://user-images.githubusercontent.com/86102231/147828733-fd4a280c-cfde-48c6-8dac-f81d847966d7.png)

+There is 4 booster version that successfully landed on drone ship and had payload range 4000 to 6000.

 ## Total Number of Successful and Failure Mission Outcomes

+Calculate the total number of successful and failure mission outcomes

 ![Screenshot (189)](https://user-images.githubusercontent.com/86102231/147828804-5bf8c641-c1c9-4223-865d-7e44b87dd878.png)

+The total of successful mission outcome is 100 and failure in flight is 1.

 ## Boosters Carried Maximum Payload

+List the names of the booster which have carried the maximum payload mass

 ![Screenshot (189)](https://user-images.githubusercontent.com/86102231/147828862-54033de7-3fc1-4100-92e5-9915638e929f.png)

+There is 12 booster version type that carried maximum payload mass.

 ## 2015 Launch Records

+List the failed landing_outcomes in drone ship, their booster versions, and launch site names for in year 2015

 ![Screenshot (189)](https://user-images.githubusercontent.com/86102231/147828896-060b86df-093c-4871-bd59-238582a946d9.png)

+The failed landing outcomes in drone ship is always happen in CCAFS LC 40 launch site.

+There are 2 type of booster that used when failed landing outcomes in drone ship.

 ## Rank Landing Outcomes Between 2010-06-04 and 2017-03-20

+Rank the count of landing outcomes (such as Failure (drone ship) or Success (ground pad)) between the date 2010 06 04 and 2017 03 20, in descending order

 ![Screenshot (189)](https://user-images.githubusercontent.com/86102231/147828931-f33f5e08-4f57-489d-b501-d932055e2568.png)

+There are 9 landing outcomes that success ground pad and 5 landing outcomes that failure drone ship.

 # Launch Sites Proximities Analysis